PulastTiwari/PulastTiwari/README.md

 - 👋 Hi, I’m @PulastTiwari
 - 👀 I’m interested in open source contributions, front end development and competitive programming.
-Looking forward to participate in hackathons.
+Looking forward to participate in hackathons
 - 🌱 I’m currently learning backend technologies
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can contact me on pulast2022@gmail.com